LennonLab/mutual-dorm/README.md

 ![cell field gif](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/cellfield.gif)

-*CompuCell3D animation of the spatial model showing dynamics over 1000 timesteps of A (blue) and B (green) cells, as well as dormant A (red) and B (yellow) cells, on a 2-dimensional plane.
+*Fig.7: CompuCell3D animation of the spatial model showing dynamics over 1000 timesteps of A (blue) and B (green) cells, as well as dormant A (red) and B (yellow) cells, on a 2-dimensional plane.
 Black edges are present to distinguish between cells.*

 Let the densities of A and B cells be $N_A$ and $N_B$.
 These population densities oscillate over time between $1000$ and $2000$ individuals such that the densities of both cell types are out of phase.
 When $N_A$ increases, $N_B$ in turn decreases, and the reciprocal also is true.
 This same pattern is apparent with the dormant populations of A and B ($D_A$ and $D_B$), though the dormant populations are much higher, generally oscillating between $3000$ and $4000$ individuals.

 ![cell densities plot](CompuCell3D/screenshots/MutualDorm_cc3d_08_30_2021_17_26_37/celldensities.png)

-*Densities of all cell types of the animated simulation above.
+*Fig.8: Densities of all cell types of the animated simulation above.
 The colors of the curves match the colors of the cells.*

 ## Future Directions

 ### Non-spatial model

 In its present form, this non-spatial model contains several unanticipated behaviors.
-Work out bugs with non-spatial IBM
+Namely, dormancy should have some effect on the model's behavior.
+While environmental stochasticity is implemented, it does not change simulation dynamics in an appreciable manner.
+More testing will be necessary to incorporate this vital feature of the model.
+Additionally, parameter tuning will be necessary to find a reasonable cost of mutualism to find realistic values that allow for stable mutualisms to form.
+Discovering if dormancy can alter how feasible mutualism is with varying costs will be essential moving forward.

 ### Spatial model